 “After an enforced break by Covid-19 we are hoping to revitalise the Bragato Exchange to honour Kevyn Moore’s memory and re start the collaboration with Padua University.
 We would like to thank our sponsors, particularly PGG Wrightson for making this possible.”

-Sue, together with past Bragato Scholars, Hayden Penny of Te Awanga Estate and Desiree Jansen, Constellation Brands, will form a committee to choose the recipient from Padua University to come to New Zealand.
+Sue, together with past Bragato Scholars, Hayden Penny of Te Awanga Estate and Desiree Jansen, Constellation Brands, have formed a committee to revitalise the Exchange.
+Padua University have just chosen their scholar, Giovanni Bin who will come to New Zealand in August.

 Maddison, who grew up in Greenmeadows and went to Napier Girls’ High School, will spend three weeks in Italy being hosted by families connected with the scholarship and will then spend a week travelling on her own.